Cheapest Mini Excavators (2023 Pricing by Brand & Model) 👷 💰

 Most contractors can attest that the best mini excavator brands are worth every penny, but how much does a mini excavator cost?
 Which one is the cheapest?
 While searching for a mini excavator for sale, you must have noticed that these units are available at different price points, whether new or used.
-A considerable number of contractors and construction firms are finding new cheapest mini excavators prices are too high.
+A large number of contractors and construction firms are discovering that the prices of new cheapest mini excavators are prohibitively expensive.

 Based on our research, we found the SUNWARD SWE18UF to be the cheapest new mini excavator with a price tag of $29,950.
 However, if you are ok with purchasing a used model, the cheapest mini excavator is about $15,000.
 Depending on the amount of use (working hours), it may be worth purchasing a used model to save 50% on the cost of a mini excavator.